 Christmas at Dennis Severs’ House

-Until 8 January 2023
+Until 7 January 2024

 Hidden down a backstreet in Spitalfields sits Dennis Severs’ House, an ornate real-life time capsule offering a fascinating insight into life in 18th and 19th century London.
 The Grade II-listed terrace was rescued from dereliction in 1979 by antiques lover Dennis Severs, who set about reconfiguring the house to tell the story of an imaginary Huguenot family, packing each room full of historical detail and drama.

-Though Severs passed away in 2000, the house remains open for guided tours with numbers limited to six at a time making it wonderfully atmospheric.
+Though Severs passed away in 2000, the house remains open for guided tours, with numbers limited to six at a time making it wonderfully atmospheric.
 At Christmas the house gets a seasonal makeover; expect trees covered in vintage decorations, figgy pudding mix laid out in the kitchen and a lavish feast on the dining table.
 Sign up for the Silent Night candlelight tour for added magic.

 18 Folgate Street, Spitalfields, London E1 6BX